 - Mistreatment in the workplace

 Basically, any action an employer takes against an employee because he or she filed a claim is considered retaliation.
-Georgia law protects employees against employer retaliation, so if you believe negative actions taken by your employer are a result of your having filed a workers’ compensation claim, you need to contact a workers’ comp lawyer immediately.
+Georgia law protects employees against employer retaliation, so if you believe negative actions taken by your employer are a result of your having filed a workers’ compensation claim, you need to contact a personal injury lawyer immediately.

 Should I Contact a Workers’ Comp Lawyer If My Workers’ Compensation Claim is Denied?